 This study investigated the acquisition of connectives in Turkish.
-The results showed that while 3rd graders showed nearly an adult-like performance with connectives, high-achieving 5th graders were likely to achieve that competence already.
-Individual differences were also an explanatory factor as a group of

-Low-Achieving (LA) 5th graders showed a similar performance with 3rd graders.
-All child groups performed better with adversatives -probably due to high-constraining nature of this connective type.
+The results showed that while 3rd graders could comprehend connectives with high-accuracy, high-achieving (HA) 5th graders were likely to have an adult-like competence already.
+Individual differences were also an explanatory factor as a group of lowachieving (LA) 5th graders showed a similar performance to 3rd graders.
+All child groups performed better with adversatives -probably due to the high-constraining nature of this connective type.
 Correct answer rates were lower for the questions including object-referred second clauses and the questions requiring a backward temporal connective as the correct answer in all groups (even in adults); although these challenges were the most difficult for 3rd graders and LA 5th graders.
-This study supports a multi-dimensional model of connective acquisition (Evers-Vermeul & Sanders, 2009) taking multiple factors such as conceptual complexity and polarity into account.
+This study supports a multi-dimensional model of connective acquisition (Evers-Vermeul & Sanders, 2009), which considers multiple factors such as conceptual complexity and polarity.

 The present study had some limitations that further studies might avoid.
-The first was the convenient selection of schools due to practical reasons; to make up for this, classrooms were randomly selected within the schools.
+The first was the convenient selection of one of the schools due to practical reasons; to make up for this, classrooms were randomly selected within this school.
 Also, although dividing the 5th graders into two groups gave us valuable insights regarding the individual differences within the same age group, doing it according to teacher suggestions might be a limitation.
-Further studies could group children according to children's performance in standardized measures in grammar, vocabulary, and working memory to get a more extensive and definitive picture of the individual difference phenomena in connective acquisition.
-Finally, although the current task resulted in better performance for adversatives, future studies should further investigate this facilitation effect with different type of tasks.
+Further studies could group children according to their performances in standardized measures of grammar, vocabulary, and working memory to get a more extensive and definitive picture of the individual difference phenomenon in connective acquisition.
+Finally, although the current task resulted in better performance for adversatives, future studies should further investigate this facilitation effect with different types of tasks.